Jesse-Koch/Telco-Churn-PowerBI-Analysis/README.md

 ## Tools
 Power BI Desktop (Power Query (data cleaning), DAX measures and calculated columns, cross-tabulation via Matrix visuals, custom report theme, interactive navigation)

-## Data Cleaning Note
-The source dataset is largely clean, but one column (`SeniorCitizen`) contained a hidden whitespace inconsistency that caused duplicate-looking categories despite passing standard validity checks.
-It was then resolved using a `TRIM()` calculated column.

 ## Methodology
 Churn drivers were ranked by **percentage-point gap** between each risk group and the rest of the customer base.
 Thresholds were set at the point where churn rate showed the **sharpest shift** in the data (especially where continuous variables required grouping (Tenure and Monthly Charges)) rather than using evenly-sized brackets.
 This improved accuracy over pure consistent bucketing (e.g., Monthly Charges' gap increased from **12.0** to **20.2** points once the threshold was set at the actual point of inflection rather than an arbitrary high-end cutoff).